seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 two most promient being: ``rational`` and ``quaternion``.
 These represent fairly simple datatypes which are not as strongly impacted but the current limitations.
-However, the current available for usertypes is in strong contrast to the need for datatypes such as:
+However, the number of currently available user defined datatypes is in strong contrast with the need for datatypes such as:

-* categorical types (and variations thereof)
+* categorical types
 * bfloat16, used in deep learning
 * physical units (such as meters)
-* extending integer dtypes to have a sentinel NA value
+* extending e.g. integer dtypes to have a sentinel NA value
-* Geometrical objects [pygeos]_
+* geometrical objects [pygeos]_

-to name just a few examples.
+* datatypes for tracing/automatic differentiation
+* high or arbitrary precision math
+* ….

-Some of these are partially solved, for example unit capability is provided in ``astropy.units``, ``unyt``, or ``pint``.
-However, these have to subclass or wrap ``ndarray`` when special datatypes would provide a much more natural representation, and would immediately allow use within tools such as ``xarray`` [xarray_dtype_issue]_ or Dask.
+Some of these are partially solved; for example unit capability is provided in ``astropy.units``, ``unyt``, or ``pint``.
+However, these have to subclass or wrap ``ndarray`` whereas special datatypes would provide a much more natural representation, and would immediately allow usage within tools such as ``xarray`` [xarray_dtype_issue]_ or Dask.
 The need for these datatypes has also already led to the implementation of ExtensionArrays inside pandas [pandas_extension_arrays]_.